Singapore GST (Goods and Services Tax) Rate

 Singapore GST is a tax charged on the supply of goods and services made in Singapore and on the importation of goods into Singapore.
 The current rate for GST is 8%, and will increase to 9% from January 2024.

-What goods and services are subjected to GST?
+What Goods and Services Are Subject to GST?

 All goods and services are taxable and known as taxable supplies.
 However, some items are specifically exempt from GST by law.
 Exempted items include financial services and the sale or lease of residential properties.